tripal/mainlab_tripal/README.txt

    1. Create a subfolder in the module directory under 'mainlab_tripal/theme'.
 For example, 'mainlab_tripal/theme/custom_templates'

-   2. Copy over any module provided template (located in theme/template) or preprocessor (located in theme/preprocessors) you'd like to modify to the folder you created and make changes accordingly.
+   2. Copy over any module-provided template (located in theme/template) or preprocessor (located in theme/preprocessors) you would like to modify to the folder you created and make changes accordingly.

    3. Go to the Mainlab Tripal administrative interface (i.e. http://your.site/admin/mainlab/mainlab_tripal) and enable overriding built-in templates by selecting the custom folder under the 'Override Default Templates' section.
 Save the configuration.
-Because of Drupal's cache system, you'll need to visit this page to save the configuration everytime you copy over a new template.
+Due to the Drupal's cache system, you will need to visit this page to save the configuration every time you copy over a new template.
        Otherwise the new template may not be used.

 Showcase
 --------------------
 This module is used by many web sites hosted at Main Bioinformatics Lab.
-You can visit either GDR (http://www.rosaceae.org), CottonGen (http://www.cottongen.org), or CSFL (http://www.coolseasonfoodlegume.org) to see many of these templates in action.
+You can visit GDR (http://www.rosaceae.org), CottonGen (http://www.cottongen.org), or CSFL (http://www.coolseasonfoodlegume.org) to see many of these templates in action.
 Please note that the templates will only show data that are available so they may look different from pages on your site.